iamalanf/netninja-graphql-firebase/README.md

 ## Setting up your Firebase Project

-* Create a project folder
+* Create a project folder, do not clone this repo, work from a base

 * Make sure you have firebase cli installed
     * If also planning to do a front end would suggest creating a server folder within project folder